MeepWagon/PythonEmbedDemo/README.md

 # Overview
 Simple program I made using C++, CMake, and Python.
-Uses the python C library to embed python so I run a script in the "scripts" folder called "test.py".
+Uses the python C library to embed python which I run a script in the "scripts" folder called "test.py".

 # Building
 Just type this in to build and run on linux!
 If you're using windows then I dont know.

 ```bash